-Why the keyword research IS important for you
+Why IS the keyword research important to you

 Here is a stat that you probably were not aware of.
-Of all the people that use Google to search for a particular item, over 90% of them do not ever go past the first page.
+Of all the people that use Google to search for a particular item, over 90% of them never go past the first page.
 Of the 90%, over half them don’t even bother with pages under the top three results.

-This just goes to show the real importance of ranking as high as possible on search engines.
+This just shows the real importance of ranking as high as possible on search engines.

 For ecommerce, that means writing thorough, compelling product descriptions with beautiful, eye-catching photography and plenty of reviews to help visitors make purchase decisions.

 Each time a query is entered into a search engine, there are so many possible results for you to choose from.
-This number can sometimes even be in the millions.
-Getting your page above these other millions of results requires search engines to find the most relevant keywords and rank them accordingly.
+This number can sometimes even be measured in millions.
+Getting your page on top of these millions of results requires search engines to find the most relevant keywords and rank them accordingly.

 As you can gather, getting your keywords correct and combined with high search volume for those keywords can dramatically increase traffic, conversions and sales.
 It’s all about getting as close as you can to the top.

-So now we know why keyword research is important to businesses and will have a basic understanding of some of the main terms and phrases that most SEO use to work.
+So now we know why keyword research is important to businesses and we have a basic understanding of some of the main terms and phrases that are most used when working with SEO.
 The next step for effective ecommerce keyword research is to go and think about coming up with keywords of your own that best describe your business.